bunkahle/AVrecordeR/README.md

 # AVrecordeR
-Audio and video recording using Python
+Audio and video recording using Python and ffmpeg

 branched from https://github.com/JRodrigoF/AVrecordeR